 Just like when choosing a bow itself, the decision of what bow sight to purchase is one based almost solely upon personal preference and the specific needs of an individual.

-While fixed pin sights have been the standard for several decades, both single pin and pendulum sights have revolutionized the market in recent years, especially as it pertains to those that hunt primarily from a treestand.
+While fixed pin sights have been the standard for several decades, single pin and pendulum sights have revolutionized the market in recent years, especially for those that hunt primarily from a treestand.

 No matter which of these three varieties of sight that you choose, with ample practice, you will be grouping arrows with laser-like precision in no time.